An LA Crime Story

 She drove west, into Silver lake.
 It was coming on to three in the morning.
 The convertible top of her car was down.
 She passed strip mall restaurants that were closed for the night: –Jitlada, Alegria, Al Wazir…

 A twenty-something cool girl in a tie-dyed dress started talking to him.
-He was flirting with her.
+Flirting.
+He flirted back.
 Rhea stopped.
-Young lust had a kind of perfection she knew she couldn’t touch.
-She got back in her car and drove into Hollywood.
-Home.
+Young desire had a kind of perfection she knew she couldn’t touch.

 Laurel Avenue